HassanAli99/ADS_Final_Thesis/README.md

 The code in this repository implements Random Forest and Multiple Linear Regression analysis for streamflow modelling.
 It takes the provided input data and generates the corresponding results.

-The r code is structured as follows:
+The R code is structured as follows:
 ``` bash
 ├── 1_randomForest
 │   ├── 00_RF_tune.Rmd